Luke 2, 25-33

 And the child’s father and mother were amazed at what was being said about him.New Revised Standard Version

 To read the King James version click here

 Simeon was fortunate enough to be able to recognise Jesus as the Lord's Messiah.
 He rejoices at the presence of this child, knowing that a dramatic and real change was going to come to all peoples because of the life of this child.

 For him, it means some hard realities: it is the end of his own ministry, and the entering of some trying times for the nation he loves and the couple who present the child Jesus to the temple.

 He could have chosen to ignore this child, and try and save his people, all peoples, and the couple the difficulties that would arrive from Jesus' life as Messiah.

-But he does not ignore the challenge: he accepts it joyfully, for he realises that the difficulties which Jesus' ministry brings forth changes the world for the better, and brings forth an eternal life and peace which we cannot fully understand, but give thanks for nonetheless.
+But he does not ignore the challenge: he accepts it joyfully, for he realises that the difficulties that Jesus' ministry brings forth change the world for the better, and bring forth an eternal life and peace that we cannot fully understand, but give thanks for nonetheless.

 Something to do

 Is there something you have decided to ignore because you're afraid it's too much trouble to do?
 Today may just be a good day to do it.